Genomiclab/xdxtools/dev/flat_beaverdown2.md

 #'   Defaults to the current working directory (`getwd()`).
 #' @param enigent The detected engine type.
 Can be one of "k8s", "container", or other values detected by `beaver_engine_detect()`.
 #'   Defaults to the result of `beaver_engine_detect()`.
+#' @param build_env install conda envs in the init of the beaverflow, default as False
+#' @param build_genome download and compile genome files in the init of the beaverflow, default as False
 #' @return NULL
 #'
 #' @export